Awards & prizes

 Most Underrated Book Award Edition

-Australia’s small publishers are right there with you.
-Each year, the Small Press Network’s Most Underrated Book Award celebrates independently published titles that didn’t receive the attention they deserved.
-Previously, the award has been given to books such as The Cook by Wayne Macauley, A Wrong…
+Now in its sixth year, the Small Press Network’s Most Underrated Book Award celebrates independently published titles that didn’t receive the attention they deserved.
+Previously…

 Anything and everything in Awards & prizes from across our archives.